talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 end
 ```

 If you wanted to look at the set of changes, you could get a reference to the changeset and call `.changes` on it, which would list out all the changes about to be made.
 Also, if you wanted to check validity, simply call `.valid?` on the changeset.
+And `.errors` will give you a list of any errors.

 ## What about constraints, though?
 Great question.